CGRU/cgru/docs/software/houdini.rst

 	Specifies the directory where the cook generates intermediate files.
 	The intermediate files are placed in a subdirectory named ``pdgtemp``.

+- Path Mapping
+	- Global
+		If the PDG Path Map exists, then it is applied to file paths.
+	- None
+		Delocalizes paths using the PDG_DIR token.

+- Path Map Zone
+	When on, specifies a custom mapping zone to apply to all jobs executed by this scheduler.
+	Otherwise, the local platform is ``LINUX``, ``MAC`` or ``WIN``.

 Submit Graph As Job
 -------------------